CloudCannon/Marketing-Site/src/_posts/2020-07-22-cloudcannon-app-scheduled-maintenance.md

 image_featured: false
 ---

+This migration was completed within 2.5 hours.
+No hosting was effected during this time.
+No issues occured and service is back to normal.
+Thank you for your patience.

+---

 Scheduled for [Jul 22, 15:00 - 20:00 NZDT](https://everytimezone.com/s/ba680b09){: target="_blank"}

 During the maintenance window the CloudCannon App will be set to a read-only state for up to 5 hours.
 This will mean the following: